 A high-quality education must be equitably available to all students without exception.
-School systems must improve learning outcomes that offer multiple pathways to success.
-Graduating from high school must no longer be seen as the end but as a beginning.
+School systems need to improve learning outcomes that offer multiple pathways to success.
+Graduating from high school is no longer seen as the end but as a beginning.
 We must fully prepare every student for work and life success.
 This responsibility includes equipping students with the skills to tap into their passions with a clear and deliberate path to careers.
 The effective transformation from the traditional one-size-fits-all system to a robust learner-centered learning environment takes intentional effort and courageous leadership among district and school leaders.
-Educators must transform their schools using collaborative, creative, and courageous practices that connect education with labor in authentic and tangible ways.
+Educators need to transform their schools using collaborative, creative, and courageous practices that connect education with labor in authentic and tangible ways.

 The nation’s schools need to prepare all learners for jobs and careers that in many cases have yet to be developed.
 Traditional education models that emphasize a teacher-centered delivery of instruction are no longer enough to prepare learners for a technology-driven world.
 The global COVID-19 pandemic forced school and district leaders to reevaluate nearly all instructional methods and practices while bringing equity in access and opportunity to the forefront.
 Simultaneously, innovation has become a requirement for both relevance and sustainability.
 Innovative instruction must also be context-specific, of high quality, and rigorous.
 With that, however, “the field” (school and district leaders) are often being called to do much more with limited, and often decreasing, capacity and resources.